Fredericcelerse/Blood_Brain_Barrier/README.md

 ## Prerequisites

+### Anaconda

-**Anaconda**: To execute the code, we will set up a specific environment using Anaconda.
+To execute the code, we will set up a specific environment using Anaconda.
 To install it, visit [Anaconda Installation](https://docs.anaconda.com/free/anaconda/install/).

-### Setup Conda Environment

-### Anaconda

-To execute the code, we will setup a specific environment using anaconda.
-To install it, go to this webpage: https://docs.anaconda.com/free/anaconda/install/

 ### Setup conda environment